jang-taeyang/jang-taeyang.github.io/essays/Standards-To-A-Code.md

     </p>
     <p style="max-width: 600px; text-align: left; font-size: 1em; line-height: 1.6;">

       This image of Visual Studio Code demonstrates ESLint detecting an issue in a file.
-The warning `[eslint] Missing trailing comma. (comma-dangle)` notifies that the rule enforcing trailing commas is active.
+The warning <code>[eslint] Missing trailing comma. (comma-dangle)</code> notifies that the rule enforcing trailing commas is active.
 In return, the developer is prompted to insert a comma at the end of object or function parameters to ensure consistency.
 The highlighted text and tooltip showcase how ESLint delivers real-time feedback, assisting developers in writing clean and uniform code.

     </p>
     <div style="margin-bottom: 20px;"></div>
 </div>

 ## Boosting Code